The CEC provides opportunities for community engagement, skill-building, collaboration, and knowledge sharing.

 Need a hand (or hundreds) to help out with some of your research?
 Have an idea for a citizen science project?
 SciStarter is the place to find, join, and contribute to science through more than 1,300 recreational activities and citizen science research projects.
 Their database of citizen science projects enables discovery, organization, and greater participation in citizen science.
 Plus, check out fellow CHHE member, Rob Dunn’s website to see all the ways he incorporates citizen science into his research!

-Join us on the fourth Monday of each month at Raleigh Brewing Company to talk environmental health science in a very informal setting.
+Join us on the July 23rd at 6pm at Transfer Co.
+Food Hall in Raleigh to talk environmental health science in a very informal setting.
 Beer-Reviewed Science is a great, easy way to do community engagement in NC State’s backyard.

 How can we best communicate science to research funders, government policy makers, and community members?
 What makes for an engaging dialog where researchers learn from community members and community members gain insights into scientific discoveries and methods?
 Explore some of these suggested readings for ideas and perspectives.